sinch/rails-sms-voting/README.md

     	});
     });

+So there you go.
+How to build your own SMS voting system using Rails and Chartist.
 For more customization options, check out [Chartist.js docs](http://gionkunz.github.io/chartist-js/api-documentation.html).